xinyaocse/EchoLLM_Code/README.md

 ### Verification

 The *Verification_script* folder provides a method to verify the successful configuration and operational status of the radar.
-Specifically, the bone conduction headphones emits a linearly frequency-modulated signal, which is sampled and recorded by the mmWave radar using the Lua scripts in this folder.
+Specifically, the bone conduction headphones emit a linearly frequency-modulated signal, which is sampled and recorded by the mmWave radar using the Lua scripts in this folder.

 ### Measurement